Chern-Weil theory for Haefliger-singular foliations: Introduction

-With this diagram in mind, the limits of the existing theory are clear.
-On the one hand, the category $\FS^{q}_{reg}$ is not sufficiently large to accurately model the full subcategory of smooth manifolds in $\HH^{q}$, even up to homotopy, since there exist manifolds with Haefliger structure not homotopic to a regular foliation.
-This phenomenon can be seen already by choosing a codimension \( 1 \) Haefliger structure on \( S^2 \), which cannot be homotoped to a regular structure, because \( S^2 \) admits no regular codimension \( 1 \) foliation.
-For such examples, Bott's Chern-Weil theory offers no way to probe topology.
+On the one hand, the category $\FS^{q}_{reg}$ is not sufficiently large to accurately model the full subcategory of smooth manifolds in $\HH^{q}$, even up to homotopy, because there exist smooth Haefliger structures not homotopic to a regular foliation.\footnote{For example, any choice of \( q \) smooth functions on a manifold defines a smooth Haefliger structure.
+But on \( S^{2} \), no codimension-\( 1 \) Haefliger structure is homotopic to a regular foliation, because \( S^2 \) admits no regular codimension-\( 1 \) foliation.} For such Haefliger structures, Bott's Chern-Weil theory offers no way to probe topology.
 On the other hand, while Haefliger's characteristic map works for all Haefliger structures, and the abstract definition allows quick proofs of general properties, this very abstraction makes it difficult to use differential geometric methods for the concrete study of topology, as is typically necessary for finer-grained results \cite{gv, thurston1}.
 A middle ground is needed, one permitting the construction of characteristic classes for all Haefliger structures on manifolds, yet in terms of differential geometry.
 This gap in the literature has stood for almost five decades.

-Our primary result is the provision of such a middle ground.
+\textbf{Closing the gap:} Our primary result is the provision of such a middle ground.
 Our solution is an extension of Bott's Chern-Weil theory to a natural class of singular foliations, which we now define, restricting ourselves to \emph{smooth} Haefliger cocycles on smooth manifolds (those whose Haefliger charts and transition functions are smooth).